meilisearch/documentation/guides/main_concepts/indexes.md

 For example, if your first document has the following keys in this order: `id, title, description, release_date`.
 A document containing the matching query in the `title` will be considered more relevant than a document where it is in `description`.

 On top of that, you can add your own rule to the ranking rules.
-For example, you could add a rule where a recent movie will be considered more relevant than an old movie.
-Or a rule where a movie with a higher popularity is more relevant.
-And so one, depending on your available data and your user's needs.
+For example, you can rank your movies by release date or per popularity.
+It's also possible to do both.
+And so on, depending on your available data and your user's needs.

 [More information about ranking rules](/guides/main_concepts/relevancy.md)